-Giel Linthorst: giel.linthorst@guidehouse.com Angélica Afanador: angelica.afanador@guidehouse.com guidehouse.com March 2021
+Giel Linthorst: giel.linthorst@guidehouse.com Angélica Afanador: angelica.afanador@guidehouse.com March 2021

-Table A1: Summary of the SDA for residential mortgage

-Catego ory Framework Target audience The target audience for this target setting framework are FIs with portfolios of residential mortgages. be Asset class Residential mortgage (consumer loans) Scope Sectors Targets are set at portfolio emissions for residential buildings.
-For a target to qualify, it has to be set for a minimum share of the mortgage portfolio emissions, as defined in the SBTi Target Validation Criteria for FIs.
+Table A1.
+Summary of the Sectoral Decarbonization Approach for Residential Mortgage Cate gory Framework Target audience The target audience for this target setting framework are financial institutions with portfolios of residential mortgages. ede Asset class Residential mortgage Scope Sectors Targets are set at portfolio emissions for residential buildings.
+For a target to qualify, it has to be set for a minimum share of the mortgage portfolio emissions, as defined in the SBTi Target Validation Criteria for financial institutions.
 Mechanics Inputs - data Annual emissions data can be sourced and estimated from disclosure of buildings' energy-related emissions or energy performance; or public database on buildings' emissions or energy performance, including the energy consumptions of the household.
 When using buildings' energy performance data, emissions factors are required to convert energy use (i.e., for heat and electricity) into emissions.
-Mech Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming to 1.5°C. Targets set using regional pathways will be assessed against global pathways.
-Targets set using regional pathways can be accepted if they are equally or more ambitious than targets set using global pathways.